 Compact But Packed With Storage Space

-The Eureka Ergonomic Z1-S is one of the coolest looking gaming desk models we've seen, in large part because it leans hard into gaming sensibilities without there being too many clashing colors.
-From the smooth carbon fiber desk surface to the angular and minimalist design of the legs, this is arguably the best gaming desk in terms of pure good looks.
-And suiting the fact that this is a desk that puts gaming first is the inclusion of a cupholder, a headset hook, and a shelf for holding your controllers and other accessories.
+The Eureka Ergonomic Z1-S is one of the coolest looking gaming desk models we've seen, in large part because it leans hard into gaming sensibilities without too many clashing colors.
+From the smooth carbon fiber surface to the angular and minimalist leg design, this is arguably the best gaming desk in terms of pure looks.
+And to demonstrate that this desk puts gaming first is the inclusion of a cupholder, a headset hook, and a shelf for holding your controllers and other accessories.

 The design of the Eureka Ergonomic Z1-S isn't about aesthetics alone either.
-Those z-shaped legs create a greater sense of stability while still keeping the form factor of this gaming desk compact.
+Those z-shaped legs create a greater sense of stability while still keeping the form factor compact.
 And while the desktop space here may be minimal (at least compared to the best gaming desk models), there's enough to comfortably hold two monitors.

 2. ApexDesk Elite Series Computer Desk